 Some weeks ago I was working on a a proposal and a writer sent me a deck with early ideas.
 I opened the deck ready to feel inspired by honest thinking full of potential but then… I was smacked in the face by slop.

 Everything in that deck was all one hundred percent produced in ChatGPT and shamelessly copy-pasted (em dashes and all).
-Then I read the email the deck was attached to and I noticed it was too long, too proper, too bland, and too empty so it seems I had been hit by shameless work slop twice.
+Then I read the email the deck was attached to and I noticed it was too long, too proper, too bland, and too empty so it seemed I had been hit by shameless work slop twice.
 Or maybe not, maybe it was written by a LinkedIn heavy user but then I thought, what is the difference between a LinkedIn fan and ChatGPT?
 Does it matter?
 Should I get offended by AI-slop and be fine with human slop?

 The value of quantity